avandorn1/LLM-food-logging/README.md

 ## 🚀 Deployment

+This app is deployed at: **https://demo-forklift.vercel.app**

-This app is configured for deployment on Vercel with Supabase.
+The app is configured for deployment on Vercel with Supabase.
 See [DEPLOYMENT.md](./DEPLOYMENT.md) for detailed setup instructions.

 ### Quick Deploy